bovinehero/mech-manager/README.md

 <details><summary>new_mechs_form.html</summary>
 <img src="docs/images/lh-new-mechs-form.png" width="800">
 </details>

+#### Issue Summary

+4 main Performance issues on the site:
++ Preload Largest Contentful Paint image: This isn't estimated to add a significant increase, potentially nice to have addition in future.
+Mechs
++ Image elements do not have explicit width and height: All images used are the static dimensions, thus explicit width and height are not strictly required.
++ Serve static assets with an efficient cache policy: static components are managed by whitenoise plugin, so they run on the container.
+I was unable to reliably utilise Cloudinary.
+The Future enhancement Image Upload would require caching to be an effictient solution and would address this.
++ Page prevented back/forward cache restoration: Dev Tools suggest this is non actionable

+1 main Accessibility issue:
++ Background and foreground colors do not have a sufficient contrast ratio: Issue picked up in text pre-animation in the banner message.
+False Positive.

+1 main Best Practice issue:
++ Issue Logged to Issues Console: The User Agent usage from popper.js raises an Informational issue.
+This is a 3rd party issue, I will not fix this.

 ### Wave
 The WAVE WebAIM web accessibility evaluation tool was used to ensure the website met high accessibility standards.